Prevent Contamination with a Reliable Bearing Seal

 FAG SuperTac II Seals

-Know your options when it comes to determining a reliable sealing system and prevent premature bearing failure caused by localized contaminants.
+You’ll want to know your options when it comes to determining a reliable sealing system to prevent premature bearing failure that can be caused by localized contaminants.

 Integral vs. External Bearing Seals